Skip to main content

 workers=50

-Since the normalize stage uses a process pool to create load packages concurrently, adjusting the file_max_items and file_max_bytes settings can significantly impact load behavior.
-By setting a lower value for file_max_items, you reduce the size of each data chunk sent to the destination database, which can be particularly useful for managing memory constraints on the database server.
-Without explicit configuration of file_max_items, dlt writes all data rows into one large intermediary file, attempting to insert all data from this single file.
-Configuring file_max_items ensures data is inserted in manageable chunks, enhancing performance and preventing potential memory issues.
+The normalize stage in dlt uses a process pool to create load packages concurrently, and the settings for file_max_items and file_max_bytes play a crucial role in determining the size of data chunks.
+Lower values for these settings reduce the size of each chunk sent to the destination database, which is particularly helpful for managing memory constraints on the database server.
+By default, dlt writes all data rows into one large intermediary file, attempting to load all data at once.
+Configuring these settings enables file rotation, splitting the data into smaller, more manageable chunks.
+This not only improves performance but also minimizes memory-related issues when working with large tables containing millions of records.

 Parallel pipeline config example